scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 vector machines :cite:`suykens1999`) may then be used for supervised classification or regression.

-Feature generation is non-trivial both algorithmically and logistically.
-For example, the example analysis in Section ? for astronomical time-series is based on a study which implements nearly one hundred different feature extraction codes and must run on thousands or more of time series per night.
 The ``featurize`` module allows users to select from a large library of features, including both general time series features and domain-specific features drawn from various scientific disciplines.
 Some other advantages of the ``featurize`` module include: support for both evenly and unevenly spaced time series (i.e., where the time between samples is not constant); ability to incorporate measurement errors, which can be provided for each data point of each time series; and support for multi-channel data, for which features are computed for each dimension of the measurement values.
 *TODO expand this and move somewhere more prominent*

 Some ``cesium`` features are extremely simple and intuitive: summary statistics